 We will also learn about other details like cost, working, and benefits of patch panels in this guide.
 Furthermore, if you are interested in getting training for various networking devices, check out our Cisco Courses.

-A patch panel is a hardware tool used to arrange and control several network cables.
+A patch panel is a hardware device used to arrange and control several network cables.
 It acts as a central location where cables from various equipment, including servers, switches, and routers, are connected and sent to their final locations.

 Patch panels facilitate network connection troubleshooting and reconfiguration, streamline cable management, and enhance organization.

-How much Patch Panel Cost?
+How much does a Patch Panel Cost?
 The cost of a patch panel varies based on type and features.
 For example, a basic 12-port Cat6 patch panel can cost around $40, while a more advanced 48-port model can go up to $450.

 A patch panel acts as an intermediary between incoming and outgoing network cables.
 It features multiple ports where cables can be plugged in, allowing connections to be organized systematically.